casavo/habitat/CONTRIBUTING.md

 ### Generate a preview Storybook for fix/feature branches

 Code pushed on any `branch` of this repo will trigger a new Storybook build that will be pushed to [Chromatic](https://www.chromatic.com/builds?appId=6492c41db7cb00cf0539e3b6).
-Uou can preview the changes and check the related Storybook from the Chromatic dashboard.
+You can preview the changes and check the related Storybook from the Chromatic dashboard.

 ### Update the public Storybook